/

 Multi-tenancy does have several inherent limitations, which can be overcome to varying degrees.

 One limitation is that there have to be API governors in place – limits to the number of API calls by each customer over a defined time period.
-As a multi-tenant vendor, you can’t have a given customer on a multi-tenant CRM instance make, say, millions of API calls per a minute, as this can affect the performance for other customers on the same instance.
+As a multi-tenant vendor, you can’t have a given customer on a multi-tenant CRM instance make millions of API calls per minute, as this can affect the performance of other customers on the same instance.
 Single-tenant CRM proponents will tell you that API limits do not exist with their solution.

-Oracle’s Larry Ellison once referred to Salesforce as the “roach motel of clouds”.
-While it is actually possible to get your data out of a multi-tenant CRM solution like Salesforce, it may not be a SQL Server or Oracle backup file that can easily be transferred to another environment.
+Oracle’s Larry Ellison once called Salesforce the “roach motel of clouds.”
+While getting your data out of a multi-tenant CRM solution like Salesforce is possible, it may not be a SQL Server or Oracle backup file that can easily be transferred to another environment.
 Instead, it’s likely to be a collection of CSV files that need to be migrated into another system.

 Undoubtedly, the debate over the merits of single-tenant vs. multi-tenant CRM and cloud computing will continue.